This healthy pumpkin spice granola recipe is a naturally sweetened and salty snack that is a healthy and crunchy way to curb your sweet tooth.

 - 3 Ingredient Butternut Squash Soup

 If you try this recipe and love it, I would love if you could come back, commented on the post, and give it 5 stars!
 Please and thank you.

 - In a large bowl, mix together dry ingredients.

 - In a small bowl, whisk together wet ingredients.
 Combine wet & dry ingredients together.
 Stirring well.

 - Spread evenly onto a parchment lined baking sheet.

-- Dried apples would be awesome in this (I would add them after the granola has baked).
+Dried apples and/or cranberries would be delicious.
+Add after the granola has cooled